Adversarial Training for Gradient Descent: Analysis Through its Continuous-time Approximation: Introduction

 \section{Introduction}

-Deep neural networks (DNNs) trained by gradient-based methods have enjoyed substantial successes in many applications.
-Their performance, however, can significantly deteriorate by small and human imperceptible adversarial perturbations \cite{szegedy2013intriguing}.
-Such vulnerability of DNNs raises security concerns of their practicability in safety-critical applications.
+Deep neural networks and more generally gradient-based machine learning models have enjoyed substantial successes in many applications.
+Their performance, however, can significantly deteriorate by small and human imperceptible adversarial perturbations.
+Figure \ref{fig:panda example} illustrates such a well-known instance of adversarial attack which leads to blatantly identification errors \cite{szegedy2013intriguing, goodfellow2014explaining}.
+Such vulnerability of machine learning models raises concerns of their practicability in robustness-critical applications.

-Adversarial training, proposed in \cite{madry2018towards}, is one of the most promising defenses for deep neural network against adversarial perturbation.
-Recent empirical studies such as \cite{carlini2017towards} and \cite{athalye2018obfuscated} have demonstrated its effectiveness and robustness of neural networks in many practical applications.

-The idea of adversarial training \cite{madry2018towards} is to formulate a min-max game between a neural network learner and an adversary who is allowed to perturb the normal inputs.
-Algorithmically speaking, in each round, the adversary generates new adversarial examples against the current neural network via projected gradient descent (PGD), in response the learner takes a gradient step to decrease its loss.
-(See Algorithm \ref{algo:Adv_general} for more details.)
+Adversarial training, proposed in \cite{madry2018towards}, is one of the most promising defenses for machine learning models against adversarial perturbation.
+Recent empirical studies such as \cite{carlini2017towards} and \cite{athalye2018obfuscated} have demonstrated its effectiveness and robustness of training neural networks in many applications.
+The idea of adversarial training \cite{madry2018towards} is to formulate a mini-max game between a learner who aims to improve the model performance and an adversary who is allowed to perturb the data inputs.
+Algorithmically speaking, in each round, the adversary generates new adversarial examples against the current neural network via projected gradient descent (PGD), the learner then responds by taking a gradient step to decrease its loss.
+This procedure is prescribed in Algorithm \ref{algo:Adv_general}.

-Given the popularity of adversarial training, considerable effort has been made to further improve its performance. \cite{yan2018deepdefense} and \cite{farnia2018generalizable} use Lipschitz regularizations for better generalization performance of trained models. \cite{YOPO2019Zhang} designs a computationally efficient variant of adversarial training based on the Pontryagin Maximum Principle from robust controls. \cite{zhang2020attack} suggests an early-stopped PGD for generating adversarial examples.
-To improve robustness, \cite{maini2020adver} generalizes the standard PGD procedure to incorporate multiple perturbation models into a single attack.
+Given the popularity of adversarial training, considerable effort has been made to further improve its performance. \cite{yan2018deepdefense} and \cite{farnia2018generalizable} use Lipschitz regularizations for better generalization performance of trained models; \cite{YOPO2019Zhang} designs a computationally efficient variant of adversarial training based on the Pontryagin Maximum Principle from robust controls; and \cite{zhang2020attack} suggests an early-stopped PGD to generate adversarial examples.
+To improve robustness, \cite{maini2020adver} extends the standard PGD procedure to incorporate multiple perturbation models into a single attack.